 [and was buried in the] village [cemetery for a fee of] 30 kreuzer

 The earliest known publication of the correct modern address of the house Oberneustift 250 in the Wiener Abendblatt of 6 November 1923.
-O. E. Deutsch never became aware of this correction and thus, his wrong address eventually made its way into the Dokumente and the commentary of MBA.
+O. E. Deutsch never became aware of this correction and therefore his wrong address eventually made its way into the Dokumente and the commentary of MBA.

 Hans Rotter's 1925 book Neubau Ein Heimatbuch des 7.
 Wiener Gemeindebezirkes (p.
 84) contains the following information.